trisdav/htmlxword/README.md

 | '-j' | '--javascript' | "Path to a custom javascript file." |
 | '-m' | '--html-tempalte' | "Path to a custom html template file." |

+## htmlxword depends on
+The python library genxword, which creates crosswords and various formats.
+This uses genxword to create a layout for the crossword, and then builds a crossword in html and javascript.
+Genxword has several dependenices, I would refer to that project to determine the dependencies.

 ## Configurability
 The heart of configurability of this project is in html_xword_template.html.
 Inside that file there are strings like {JS}, {CLUE} which define where to insert